How to Turn Your Water Heater On and Off

 Type of Water Heater

-If you're replacing an existing heater, then the easiest solution is to replace it with a water heater of a similar type.
+If you're replacing an existing heater, then the easiest solution is to replace it with a similar unit.
 This will minimize the installation costs.
 Another option is to switch from a tank water heater to a tankless unit.

 Water Heater Capacity